korbinian90/ROMEO/README.md

                         unwrapping' of 3 voxels in a line.
 Neighbors can have (π + wrap-addition) phase difference.
                         (type: Float64, default: 0.0)
-  --temporal-uncertain-unwrapping
+  --temporal-uncertain-unwrapping [TEMPORAL-UNCERTAIN-UNWRAPPING]
                         EXPERIMENTAL!
 Uses spatial unwrapping on
-                        voxels that have high uncertainty values after temporal unwrapping.
+                        voxels that have low quality values after temporal unwrapping.
+A higher threshold leads
+                        to more voxels being spatially unwrapped.
+The range of the threshold is [0;1] (type:
+                        Float64, default: 0.0, without arg: 0.5)
   --version             show version information and exit -h, --help            show this help message and exit
 ```